List of United States Senate committees

-This is a complete list of U.S. congressional committees (standing committees and select or special committees) that are operating in the United States Senate.
+Many U.S. congressional committees (standing committees and select or special committees) operate in the United States Senate.
 Senators can be a member of more than one committee.

 Standing committees

-As of 2017, there are 88 subsidiary bodies of the US Senate: 16 standing committees with 67 subcommittees, and five non-standing committees.
+As of 2017, there are 88 subsidiary bodies of the US Senate: 16 standing committees with 67 subcommittees, four non-standing committees, and four joint committees.

 Non-standing committees

 There are five non-standing, select, or special committees, which are treated similarly to standing committees.

 Committee classes

 Senate committees are divided, according to relative importance, into three categories: Class A, Class B, and Class C. In general, individual Senators are limited to service on two Class A committees and one Class B committee.
 Assignment to Class C committees is made without reference to a member's service on any other panels.